jphalimi/PythonForMIC/Doc/glossary.rst

    expression
       A piece of syntax which can be evaluated to some value.
 In other words, an expression is an accumulation of expression elements like literals, names, attribute access, operators or function calls which all return a value.
       In contrast to many other languages, not all language constructs are expressions.
-There are also :term:`statement`\s which cannot be used as expressions, such as :keyword:`if`.
+      There are also :term:`statement`\s which cannot be used as expressions, such as :keyword:`print` or :keyword:`if`.
 Assignments are also statements, not expressions.

    extension module
       A module written in C or C++, using Python's C API to interact with the core and with user code.

-   file object
-      An object exposing a file-oriented API (with methods such as :meth:`read()` or :meth:`write()`) to an underlying resource.
-Depending on the way it was created, a file object can mediate access to a real on-disk file or to another other type of storage or communication device (for example standard input/output, in-memory buffers, sockets, pipes, etc.).
-File objects are also called :dfn:`file-like objects` or :dfn:`streams`.

-      There are actually three categories of file objects: raw binary files, buffered binary files and text files.
-Their interfaces are defined in the :mod:`io` module.
-The canonical way to create a file object is by using the :func:`open` function.

-   file-like object
-      A synonym for :term:`file object`.

    finder
       An object that tries to find the :term:`loader` for a module.
 It must implement a method named :meth:`find_module`.
-See :pep:`302` for details and :class:`importlib.abc.Finder` for an
+See :pep:`302` for details.
-      :term:`abstract base class`.

-   floor division
-      Mathematical division that rounds down to nearest integer.
-The floor division operator is ``//``.
-For example, the expression ``11 // 4`` evaluates to ``2`` in contrast to the ``2.75`` returned by float true division.
-Note that ``(-11) // 4`` is ``-3`` because that is ``-2.75`` rounded *downward*.
-See :pep:`238`.

    function
       A series of statements which returns some value to a caller.
 It can also